JaeDukSeo/Daily-Neural-Network-Practice-2/README.md

 * If you don't have python installed please install it.

-* [Add a virtual host to your web server](docs/en/virtual_host.md), pointing to the `public` directory within your new PHP Censor directory.
-You'll need to set up rewrite rules to point all non-existent requests to PHP Censor;
+* [Add a virtual host to your web server](docs/en/virtual_host.md), pointing to the `public` directory within your new

 * [Set up the PHP Censor Worker](docs/en/workers/worker.md) (Need configured Queue) or [a cron-job](docs/en/workers/cron.md) to run PHP Censor builds;